 Bury Life Chances Commission

-A new commission to improve people's skills, job prospects and help businesses was launched in Bury on 21 September 2016.
+A commission to improve people's skills, job prospects and help businesses was launched in Bury in 2016.

 The chairperson for the Commission is former Bury man Philip Collins, a former student of Bury Grammar School and columnist at the The Times.

 Bury Commission on Life Chances report

 The report, sets out 25 recommendations to improve the life chances of Bury residents and the Borough's economy and prosperity.
 The recommendations in the 'Bury Commission on Life Chances' report, include a range of proposals for Bury Council and partner action.

 The Commission wants to hear from students, teachers, residents, leaders and members of voluntary organisations and members of the business community.